-So, showing the shiny, new brand to the world requires careful planning, implementation and additional expense.
-With a prioritized checklist and budget as a guide, a company can implement its new look in a manageable way, while still making a splash.
-Use this checklist as a guide to consider how to tackle the conversion.
+Introducing your new brand to the world effectively requires careful planning and implementation.
+This is where our team of branding experts has your back.
+With a prioritized brand implementation checklist (included below) and your budget as a guide, you can implement your new look in a manageable way, while still causing the positive disruption you want to achieve.

 Business Cards and Stationery